llm-bible/llm-bible.github.io/_publications/song2024large.markdown

 bibkey: song2024large
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2403.13334"}
-tags: ['RAG', 'Training Techniques', 'Fine-Tuning']
+tags: ['Fine-Tuning', 'RAG', 'Training Techniques']
 ---
 This research's primary motivation of this study is to address the high hardware and computational demands typically associated with LLMs.Therefore,our